 As many commercial radio programmers are experiencing with each passing month of PPM ratings, there's very likely a public radio station sitting at or near the top of the heap, whether it's 6+ or in the coveted 25-54 adults demographic.
 In many cases, these are call letters not top-of-mind among commercial radio broadcasters or local and national agencies.
 But we'd better get used to seeing them.

 The polarizing nature of our country and our society also has something to do with this.
-While “the media are the enemy of the people” group is one side of a very heated spectrum, those who value calm, considered journalism are a force to be reckoned with as well.
+While “the media are the enemy of the people” group is one side of a very heated spectrum, those who value calm, considered journalism as a force to be reckoned with as well.
 At least for now, gone are the days when a single personality or brand can be truly mass appeal, bridging the gaps – OK, chasms – that increasingly are wedged between people, across geographies and ideologies.
 But obviously, there are a lot of people who appreciate what public radio is serving.

 Our second COVID study will reveal just how political the pandemic has become in just the past few weeks – a circumstance that can bolster a media outlet, whether it is Fox News or NPR.